solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Query results showing no activity](media/02_pg_stat_01.png)

 2. `pgbench` can be used to generate IO data (~750MB of data).
-In the Windows-based lab virtual machine, open a command prompt window, in the Windows search area, type **cmd** and select it.
+In the Windows-based lab virtual machine (**pgsqldevSUFFIX-win11**), open a command prompt window, in the Windows search area, type **cmd** and select it.
 3. Run the following command.
 Be sure to replace the `PREFIX` and `REGION` tokens.
 On Windows, find the pgbench tool in the `C:\Program Files\PostgreSQL\16\bin` directory, on Ubuntu, install it using `sudo apt-get install postgresql-contrib`.
-When prompted, enter the `Seattle123Seattle123` password:
+When prompted, enter the `Solliance123` password:

     ```sql
-    pgbench -i -s 50 -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -p 5432 -U s2admin -d airbnb
+    pgbench -i -s 50 -h pgsqldevSUFFIXflex16.postgres.database.azure.com -p 5432 -U s2admin -d airbnb
     ```

     > NOTE: In Azure Cloud Shell, check the version to ensure it is compatable with the target version (`pgbench --version`)